Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • Dexterity: Important for AC, attacks and stealth skills.
 A must have for any rogue.

 • Constitution: You might be dodging in and out of danger, but you’ll still likely find yourself regularly getting a bruising.
 Especially if you plan on getting close to your targets.
+This is less important on the high range soulknife, but still very useful.

 Options to avoid